-Lead Agency: Emergency Management Supporting Agencies: Police Department, Borough Adn ninistration Hazard(s) of Concern: ⊠Dam Failure ⊠Disease Outbreak ⊠Drought ⊠Earthquake ⊠Flood ⊠Geological Hazar ⊠Hazardous Mater ds ☑Hurricane ☑Infestation ☑Nor'easter ☑Severe Weather ☑Severe Winter Weather ☑Wildfire Description of the Proble m: The Borough requires an upgrad used by all our emergency service emergency response in the Boroemergencies.
-Radios are installed Transitions are currently underward Dispatch. ces to better coordinate ugh during storms and other ed in all fire apparatus.
-Description of the Solution on: The Borough will continue to traninto Police Dispatch services. sition emergency radio systems Estimated Cost: Medium Potential Funding Source es: Emergency Management Perforr Borough Budget mance Grants (EMPG) Program, Implementation Timeline: Within 5 years Goals Met: 1, 2, 6 Benefits: This action will ensure emergency personnel are able to effectively communicate with one another before, during, and after an emergency event.
-Impact on Socially Vulner able Populations s: This action will protect socially vulnerable populations by ensuring calls for assistance are able to be connected and relayed to the appropriate emergency response personnel.
-Impact on Future Develop oment: This action results in strengthening through bolstering the safety and lifelines which could support future. security and communications Impact on Critical Facilitie es/Lifelines: This action results in strengthening through bolstering the safety and lifelines.
-Impact on Capabilities: This action will enhance the eme Borough which is an integral port lifeline for emergency response a tion of the communications Climate Change Consider rations: This action will take into consider the severity and frequency of haz conditions can result in an influx Borough. zard events.
-Anticipated future Mitigation Category ⊠Local Plans and Regulations (LPR) ☐ Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) ect □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR)□Structural Flood Control Projects (SP)⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action.
+Lead Agency: Emergency Management Supporting Agencies: Police Department, Borough Administration Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials ☐ Hurricane ☐ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire Description of the Problem: The Borough requires an upgraded radio system that can be used by all our emergency services to better coordinate emergency response in the Borough during storms and other emergencies.
+Radios are installed in all fire apparatus.
+Transitions are currently underway for incorporation into Police Dispatch.
+Description of the Solution: The Borough will continue to transition emergency radio systems into Police Dispatch services.
+Estimated Cost: Medium Potential Funding Sources: Emergency Management Performance Grants (EMPG) Program, Borough Budget Implementation Timeline: Within 5 years Goals Met: 1, 2, 6 Benefits: This action will ensure emergency personnel are able to effectively communicate with one another before, during, and after an emergency event.
+Impact on Socially Vulnerable Populations: This action will protect socially vulnerable populations by ensuring calls for assistance are able to be connected and relayed to the appropriate emergency response personnel.
+Impact on Future Development: This action results in strengthening of emergency operations through bolstering the safety and security and communications lifelines which could support future development.
+Impact on Critical Facilities/Lifelines: This action results in strengthening of emergency operations through bolstering the safety and security and communications lifelines.
+Impact on Capabilities: This action will enhance the emergency radio system for the Borough which is an integral portion of the communications lifeline for emergency response and preparation.
+Climate Change Considerations: This action will take into consideration climate change impacts to the severity and frequency of hazard events.
+Anticipated future conditions can result in an influx of emergency calls in the Borough.
+Mitigation Category ⊠Local Plans and Regulations ⊡Structure and Infrastructure F · / □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) □Structural Flood Control Projects (SP) ⊠Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action.
 Problem persists.

-Implement new radio systems for each emergency response department.
-Lack of coordination between departments, costly.
-Utilize call services to coordinate emergency response.
-Not reliable, slower process.
+Implement new radio system emergency response dep Lack of coordination between departments, costly.
+Utilize call services to coordinat response. te emergency Not reliable, slower process.